lookatitude/beluga/planning/tasks/1-agent-module.md

     - Test suite located in `/tests/agent_module/` with clear instructions on running tests.
   - **Acceptance Criteria:**
     - All tests pass in the CI/CD environment, and code coverage meets the target threshold.

+**Status:** Completed.
+Comprehensive tests implemented for agent classes, configuration system, agent factory, and workflow integration in the `/internal/agents/` directory.

 ---